medienbaecker/kirby-sugar/README.md

 ## Raw methods

-You can find the extracted methods in this [xml file](https://raw.githubusercontent.com/medienbaecker/kirby-sugar/master/kirby.sugar/CodeSenseLibraries/Kirby.xml) if you want to quickly convert it to another editor.
+You can find the extracted methods in this [text file](https://raw.githubusercontent.com/medienbaecker/kirby-sugar/master/methods.txt) if you want to quickly convert it to another editor.